Germaine Greer: Melbourne

-In 1952 Greer won a scholarship to Star of the Sea College in Gardenvale, a convent school run by the Sisters of the Presentation of the Blessed Virgin Mary; a school report called her "a bit of a mad-cap and somewhat erratic in her studies and in her personal responses".
-Greer described her childhood as a "long remembered boredom", and has said it was her Catholic school that introduced her to art and music.
+In 1952 Greer won a scholarship to Star of the Sea College in Gardenvale, a convent school run by the Sisters of the Presentation of the Blessed Virgin Mary.
+It was here that Greer said she was introduced her to art and music.
 That year, artwork by her was included in the under-14 section of the Children's Art Exhibition at Tye's Gallery, opened by Archbishop Mannix.
-Greer achieved the second highest exam results in the state.
+A school report called her "a bit of a mad-cap and somewhat erratic in her studies and in her personal responses", although Greer was a precocious child; in addition to English, Greer had learnt three European languages by the age of 12, and in her final exams achieved the second-highest grade in the state.
+Greer described her childhood at home as a "long-remembered boredom" and stated that it was the tedium and emotional distance of her parents that drove her to become an overachiever.

 A year after leaving school, Greer left the Catholic faith, having found the nuns' arguments for the existence of God unconvincing.
 She left home when she was 18.
 She had a difficult relationship with her mother who, according to Greer, probably had Asperger syndrome.
 In 2012 she said that her brother might have forgiven her for "abandoning" them, but she was not so sure about her sister, "whom I love more than anyone else on earth".